The Hubble Space Telescope Survey of M31 Satellite Galaxies I. RR Lyrae-based Distances and Refined 3D Geometric Structure: Distance determination

 \subsection{Measuring Galaxy Distances}

-We measured the distance to each galaxy using the periods and mean magnitudes of individual RR Lyrae as determined in \S \ref{sec:variables}, the PWZ from \S \ref{sec:PWZ}, and a Gaussian Mixture Model (GMM), which provides a way to account for the effect of outlier RR Lyrae stars on the galaxy distance without resorting to hard cuts (e.g., sigma-clipping).
+We measured the distance to each galaxy using the periods and mean magnitudes of individual RR Lyrae as determined in \S \ref{sec:variables}, the PWZ from \S \ref{sec:PWZ}, and a GMM formalism, which provides a way to account for the effect of outlier RR Lyrae stars on the galaxy distance without resorting to hard cuts (e.g., sigma-clipping).
 We followed the formalism for a GMM as laid out in \citet{Hogg10} and \citet{Foreman-Mackey14}.

 For each RR Lyrae in a given galaxy, we used the measured mean magnitudes and period to calculate a distance modulus $\mu_k$ by applying Eq.~\ref{eq:W},~\ref{eq:PWZ}, and \ref{eq:Gaia}.
 We assumed the measured $\mu_k$ to be sampled from a normal distribution $\mathcal{N}(\mu,\sigma_k^{\mu})$, where $\mu$ is the true distance modulus of our galaxy and $\sigma_k^{\mu}$ is determined, for each star, through propagation of the measurement uncertainties (P and W) and of the uncertainties in the PWZ coefficients.
 The metallicity of each RR Lyrae, needed to use Eq.~\ref{eq:PWZ} and \ref{eq:Gaia}, is not known (i.e., they are too faint for metallicity determinations), so we left it as a free parameter, with the assumption that the value is the same for all RR Lyrae in the galaxy.